MisakaCenter/dannypsnl.github.io/docs/_posts/2019-12-13-from-infinite-type-to-functor.md

 ---
 layout: post
 title: "From Infinite Type to Functor"
+categories:
+  - cs
 tags:
   - plt
   - language
   - haskell
 ---

-At [infinite type](https://dannypsnl.github.io/docs/infinite-type/) I mention a way(recursive abstract data type) to make we use `Option[T]` just like `T`.
+At [infinite type](https://dannypsnl.github.io/docs/cs/infinite-type/) I mention a way(recursive abstract data type) to make we use `Option[T]` just like `T`.
 However, such modeling is not enough.
-Consider the following example(with the same pseudo syntax takes from [infinite type](https://dannypsnl.github.io/docs/infinite-type/)):
+Consider the following example(with the same pseudo syntax takes from [infinite type](https://dannypsnl.github.io/docs/cs/infinite-type/)):

 ```
 class Foo {